 \section{Abstract}

-Graph generation is a critical yet challenging task as empirical analyses require a deep understanding of complex, non-Euclidean structures.
-Diffusion models have recently made significant achievements in graph generation, but these models are typically adapted from image generation frameworks and overlook inherent higher-order topology, leaving them ill-suited for capturing the topological properties of graphs.
+Graph generation is a critical yet challenging task, as empirical analyses require a deep understanding of complex, non-Euclidean structures.
+Diffusion models have recently made significant advances in graph generation, but these models are typically adapted from image generation frameworks and overlook inherent higher-order topology, limiting their ability to capture graph topology.
 In this work, we propose Higher-order Guided Diffusion (HOG-Diff), a principled framework that progressively generates plausible graphs with inherent topological structures.
-HOG-Diff follows a coarse-to-fine generation curriculum guided by higher-order topology and implemented via diffusion bridges.
-We further prove that our model exhibits a stronger theoretical guarantee than classical diffusion frameworks.
-Extensive experiments on both molecular and generic graph generation tasks demonstrate that our method consistently outperforms or remains competitive with state-of-the-art baselines.
-Our code is available at \url{https://github.com/Yiminghh/HOG-Diff}.
+HOG-Diff follows a coarse-to-fine generation curriculum, guided by higher-order topology and implemented via diffusion bridges.
+We further prove that our model admits stronger theoretical guarantees than classical diffusion frameworks.
+Extensive experiments across eight graph generation benchmarks, spanning diverse domains and including large-scale settings, demonstrate the scalability of our method and its superior performance on both pairwise and higher-order topological metrics.
+Our project page is available \href{https://circle-group.github.io/research/hog-diff/}{here}.